 Table of Contents

-As the Coronavirus crisis assumes massive proportions, those servicing long tenure loans like home loans have additional reasons to worry, apart from staying safe during this crisis.
-How would one pay home loan EMIs, if they were to lose their job?
+As the second wave of the Coronavirus pandemic assumes massive proportions (India is currently reporting around four lakh new infections and more than 3,000 deaths on a daily basis), those servicing long tenure loans like home loans have additional reasons to worry, apart from staying safe during this crisis.
+How would one pay the home loan EMIs, if they were to lose their job?

 Home buyers in India largely depend on housing finance to make a home purchase.
-RBI data show over Rs 13 lakh crores of housing loans outstanding as on January 31, 2020.
 This means a large number of buyers are under tremendous pressure due to the human and economic calamity caused by the COVID-19 pandemic.
-In some cases, the monetary blow is already evident.
-Companies across the world, especially in the aviation sector, have laid-off employees, as the pandemic devastates their businesses.

 So, what should a home buyer in India do, if his income sources have been adversely impacted by the Coronavirus crisis?

 However, what if you have not?
-Mentioned are some options.
+Mentioned below are some options.

-Take advantage of the moratorium period: Announcing major relief to home loan borrowers in the aftermath of the Covid-19, the RBI on March 27, 2020, deferred EMI payments under a three-month moratorium period apart from bringing down the repo rate to an all time low of 4%.
-In May, the RBI extended by the loan moratorium by another three months, till August 31, 2020.
-The RBI has advised banks not to categorise late payment of long–term loans as non-performing for the period between March and August 2020.
+Announcing major relief to home loan borrowers in the aftermath of the COVID-19, the RBI on March 27, 2020, deferred EMI payments under a three-month moratorium period apart from bringing down the repo rate to an all time low of 4%.
+The RBI further extended the loan moratorium by another several months to provide better cushion.
+The RBI also advised banks not to categorise late payment of long–term loans as non-performing for the period between March and August 2020.

-However, be mindful of the many catches in this opportunity.
-First of all, it’s not an EMI holiday -you will have to pay the money later, with an interest.
-You have just got yourself two months’ relaxation from the RBI, without the late payment being categorised as a ‘default’ in your credit history.
-Additionally, whether the benefit be extended to you would be your lender’s call and the interest to be charged for the delayed EMI payments would also be the bank’s discretion.
+If the RBI launches such a programme, there are certain things that the beneficiaries must be mindful of.
+First of all, it is not an EMI holiday – you will have to pay the money later, with interest.
+A moratorium only means that you have got a few months’ relaxation from the RBI, without the late payment being categorised as a ‘default’ in your credit history.
+Additionally, whether the benefit is extended to you, would be your lender’s call and the interest to be charged for the delayed EMI payments would also be at the bank’s discretion.

-For the borrower who has been laid off, not taking this option is not actually an option.
-“While availing of the moratorium will cost them additional interest cost, it will give them at least a two month window to get a job or arrange funds from other sources, without hurting their credit score,” says Chaudhary.
+For a borrower who has been laid off, not taking this option is not actually an option.
+“While availing of the moratorium will cost them additional interest cost, it will give them at least a two-month window, to get a job or arrange funds from other sources, without hurting their credit score,” says Chaudhary.

 Money from severance package

-Use the money from your severance package: From June such a borrower will have to arrange the money to pay his home loan EMIs or face the usual consequences- the default would find a mention in your credit and the bank would charge a penalty on each default, apart from the interest.
+Use the money from your severance package: Once any moratorium period ends, a borrower will have to arrange the money to pay his home loan EMIs or face the usual consequences – the default would find a mention in your credit history and the bank would charge a penalty on each default, apart from the interest.

-At this point you shall be obliged to use the money from your severance package to make the payment.
-This amount would technically be equally to the salary of the number of months mentioned as your notice period under your job contract.
+At this point, you may be forced to use the money from your severance package to make the payment.
+This amount would technically be equal to the salary of the number of months mentioned as your notice period under your job contract.
 You will for instance, get at least two months’ salary as part of your severance package, if your notice period is two months.
-Since this money is all you have for the time being, you have to be utterly careful in spending it.
-While you use this money to pay the home loan for now, look for other options in case you aren’t able to find employment for the time being.
+Since this money is all you have for the time being, you have to be careful in spending it.
+While you use this money to pay the home loan for now, look for other options in case you are not able to find employment for the time being.

 Use Fixed Deposit (FD), Recurring Deposit (RD) money

-Use your savings: You could also depend on your FD and RD to make the EMI payment for the simple reason that the interest you currently get on these (SBI FD interest is 5-6%) would be much less than the interest you would pay on home loans (SBI home loan interest rate is 8%), more so in case of a default.
+Use your savings: You could also depend on your FD and RD to make the EMI payment for the simple reason that the interest you currently get on these (SBI FD interest is 5%-5.5% for a one-year tenure, at present) would be much less than the interest you would pay on home loans (SBI home loan interest rate on a loan size of Rs 30 lakhs is 6.7%), more so in case of a default.

 Withdraw from Provident Fund (PF)

-Use your provident fund money: Through a notification in the wake of a 21-day lockdown, the labour ministry on March 29, 2020, allowed the 60 million subscribers of the Employees’ Provident Fund Organization (EPFO) to withdraw a portion of their retirement savings.
-Subscribers can withdraw 75% of their savings or up to the three months’ basic salary and dearness allowance (DA) from their PF account, whichever is lower.
-This amount could help you to pay home loan EMIs for some months till you find alternate sources.
+Use your provident fund money: To offer support to its members during the second wave of the COVID-19, the EPFO, on May 31, 2021, announced the facility of withdrawal of a non-refundable COVID advance.
+With this, EPF subscribers can now make non-refundable withdrawal from their PF account that could be the basic salary and dearness allowances for three months or up to 75% of the balance in their account, whichever is less.
+This amount could help you to pay the home loan EMIs for some months, till you find alternate sources.
 The best part of the plan is that your request of withdrawal of the PF money will be addressed within three days.

-Sell gold, liquidate debt instruments: Investment in various debt instruments should be liquidated at this juncture to pay the home loan even in a scenario when you have to take a haircut.
-You could also pledge gold and jewellery to arrange funds for home loan EMI payment.
-Amid gold prices touching new lows each day in the aftermath of the pandemic, you might not get what you expected from the yellow metal—gold prices fell to Rs 42,693 per gram on April 1, 2020.
+Sell gold, liquidate debt instruments: Investment in various debt instruments can be liquidated at this juncture, to pay the home loan.
+You could also pledge gold and jewellery, to arrange funds for home loan EMI payment.
+Amid gold prices touching new lows each day in the aftermath of the pandemic, you might not get what you expected from the yellow metal – on May 3, 2021, gold rate for one gram of 22-carat stood at Rs 4,416, a drop by Rs 31 from April 30, 2021.

-You could also consider selling automobiles, furniture and gadgets that aren’t a must-have at this point.
+You could also consider selling automobiles, furniture and gadgets that are not a necessity at this point.

 Borrow from family, friends

--You won’t have to pay an interest on the amount
+- You will not have to pay an interest on the amount.

--You will have more willing and less scrutinizing lenders than a bank
+- You will have more willing and less scrutinising lenders than a bank.

--You will not accrue penalty on interest you aren’t able to repay within a specified time.
+- You will not accrue penalty on the interest that you are not able to repay within a specified time.

 See also: Home loan tax benefits